brink182/cfg-loader/Source/README-CFG.txt

 #   Also changes the operation of button_H in the gui and game list.
 #   <magic word> is a 4 letter magic word for Priiloader
 #   <Channel ID> is a 4 letter channel ID in upper case to launch
+#   If home=screenshot then home has to be held for 1 second to make a screenshot
+#   otherwise it will exit to HBC
 #
 # buttons=[options_1], options_B, original
 #   (change button controls layout in the gui and game list.)